Mefitek/digital-electronics-1/labs/Projekt/README.md

 ```

 #### Simulation
-During the simulation we expected an unknown error that we weren't able to fix.
+During the simulation we encountered an unknown error that we weren't able to fix.
 For the lack of time to consult this problem with the project assignee, we were
 unable to implement this module into the final version of the project.
 - [EDAplayground link](https://www.edaplayground.com/x/jZ7T)